frankwswang/Quiqbox.jl/docs/src/basis.md

 ```

-Based on such trait in Julia, you can, for instance, create a basis set that enforces all the `GaussFunc`s have the **identical** gaussian function parameters:
+Based on such feature of `ParamBox`, you can, for instance, create a basis set that enforces all the `GaussFunc`s have **identical** gaussian function parameters:
 ```@repl 2
 gf4 = GaussFunc(2.5, 0.5)